pdf-mcp: How to Handle Large PDFs in Claude Code with MCP

 Two libraries made this straightforward:

 The hardest part was testing.
 PDFs are chaotic: scans, broken encodings, corrupted files, password protection.
-I built a test corpus of pathological PDFs and made sure failures were graceful—not catastrophic.
+I built a test corpus of pathological PDFs and made sure failures were graceful, not catastrophic.
+For a broader framework on testing non-deterministic AI systems, see Testing AI Agents in Production.

 pdf-mcp is open source on GitHub and published on PyPI.
-Releases are automated via GitHub Actions—tag it, test it, ship it.
+Releases are automated via GitHub Actions: tag it, test it, ship it.
+After shipping, I ran a full security audit and found 8 vulnerabilities including SSRF, prompt injection, and path traversal.

 Try It Yourself

 pdf-mcp is available on PyPI.
-Install and add to your Claude setup:
+Install and add to your Claude Code setup:

 pip install pdf-mcp